Jake McDonough: Indianapolis Colts

 In December 2013, the Thunder placed McDonough on the other league exempt list when he was signed to the Indianapolis Colts practice squad.

 He was waived by the Colts on February 18, 2014.

 Washington Redskins

 The Washington Redskins signed McDonough on July 30, 2014.
 He was waived on August 24.

+Personal life

+McDonough later became a police officer for the Ankeny Iowa Police Department.